forTEXT/katkit_toolbox/README.md

 <br>

-> **Gerstorfer, Dominik, Häußler, Julian and Eveyin Gius.** 2024: "Reinventing (Literary) Operationalization.
+> **Gerstorfer, Dominik, Häußler, Julian and Evelyn Gius.** 2024: "Reinventing (Literary) Operationalization.
 Introducing KatKit, a toolkit for modeling humanistic concepts in Python."
 In *DH2024 Book of Abstracts*.
 Washington, D.C.: Zenodo.
 LINK.

 > **Häußler, Julian, Gerstorfer, Dominik and Evelyn Gius.** 2024: "Using Jupyter Notebooks as Research and Presentation Environment – Experiences from the Project KatKit."
 Lightning Talk at the DH2024 Workshop – Computational Literary Studies: How To Do Research Responsibly, Washington, D.C., USA. https://doi.org/10.58079/122j8.